Our country is divided in so many ways, with a growing chasm between men and women.

-“The authors of Empathy Deficit Disorder launch with a persuasive case for empathy, and continue to prescribe ways to elevate empathy to the power it has held since the beginning of the human narrative.
+“The author of Empathy Currency of Empathy launches with a persuasive case for empathy, and continues to prescribe ways to elevate empathy to the power it has held since the beginning of the human narrative.
 With an intelligent and provocative style enriched with a wealth of research, the book invites us to question the implicit and insidious beliefs we continue to hold about work and home, family and leadership, parenting and gender.
 We learn how empathy is the magic sauce to our relationship to time and innovation.
 The future of the planet will to a large degree remain the legacy of the future of empathy.”

 IT ALL MAKES SENSE!

 “This book does an exceptional job of revealing the ‘root cause’ of much that ails us as a society.
-The authors artfully explain how we got here and how we can use the ‘universal medicine’ of empathy to heal in every arena of our lives.
-The genuine experiences they express along with tangible ways to make positive changes make this a very user friendly resource.
+The author artfully explains how we got here and how we can use the ‘universal medicine’ of empathy to heal in every arena of our lives.
+The genuine experience she expresses along with tangible ways to make positive changes make this a very user friendly resource.
 I highly recommend it!”

 Wisdom for the leader of any organization

 “I thoroughly enjoyed reading this book–fresh ideas, easy to read, lots of personal & interesting stories and examples of what makes a modern, empathetic leader (whether in the workplace or at home).
 Sheds light on what’s missing in our work environments and how we can improve our understanding of ourselves and others.
 I’m buying a copy of this book for my boss!”